 Buffering: In the Buffering tab, the administrator can set an outbound audio buffer to compensate for delays in audio transmission.
 This feature is recommended for trunking systems and PTT-over-cellular apps that require call setup time.

 9. Select "Apply."
 The radio device's settings will be saved.

 In the Assets screen, the newly created device will be displayed and sorted by its Physical ID.

-5.3.2 Crew Station Device Configuration
+5.3.2 Add a New Device to the Radius DS